 The Medical Interpreter’s Official Role…

-The best thing for any doctor is to ensure that patients understand their questions; so that the best treatment is applied.
+For any doctor it is very important to ensure that their patients comprehend their questions; in order to apply the best treatment.

-For helping patients with limited English ability, having medical interpreters on call is crucial, especially for rarer languages.
-But interpreting unfolds between active participants in a communicative moment, drawing on skills different from those used for static translation.
-And medical interpreting has a specific set of concerns: what if someone’s health—or even life—is at immediate risk?
-As with any aspect of the medical field, the last thing anyone wants is a measure of uncertainty.
+Having medical interpreters on call is crucial for helping patients with limited English ability.
+However, interpreting shows the difference between the skills from active participants in a communicative moment and those used for static translations.
+Medical interpreting also has the pressure and a set of concerns: what if someone’s health—or even life—is at immediate risk?
+Like any aspect of the medical field, the last thing anyone wants is a measure of ambiguity.

-For these reasons, certified medical interpreters are always preferable to an untrained person who happens to speak the needed language.
-(The latter is a common situation: a child or other relative with some English is enlisted to serve as go-between.)
+Consequently, certified medical interpreters are always more suitable to an untrained person who just speaks the needed language.
+(Another common situation, that should be avoided: a child or other relative with some English is enlisted to serve as go-between.)

 They are familiar not only with terminology, but also how to handle everything from doctor–patient confidentiality to family interactions.
 Even healthcare professionals who do possess language skills often cannot simplify concepts for laypeople across language boundaries as effectively.
 And beyond conveying information and putting patients in a stressful situation at ease, there are legal and ethical implications.